Château-d'Œx: End of the Ancien Régime and Modern Château-d'Œx

 The hospital, which had replaced the old hospital in 1926, was remodelled in 1979 into a nursing home and district hospital.
 At the same time, solar heating was added to the building.
 The municipal administration building was built in 1912, and renovated in 1958.
 The Musée du Vieux Pays-d'Enhaut was built in 1922.

 A power plant was operated in La Chaudanne from 1894 until about 1901.
-The opening of the Montreux-Oberland Bernois Railway (MOB) in 1904 made Château-d'Œx an attractive summer resort.
+The opening of the Montreux–Lenk im Simmental line in 1904 made Château-d'Œx an attractive summer resort.
 It was particularly appreciated by English tourists.
 Between 1916 and 1918 it also housed English internees during the war.
 Half a dozen grand hotels with tennis courts sprang up in the municipality.
-A tennis club was founded in 1894.
+A tennis club was founded in 1894 and the area has hosted the lawn tennis Swiss International Championships.

 Other infrastructure included the suspension bridge at Turrian (1883), a swimming pool and a campsite (1932), a cable car (1945) and the Pont du Berceau (1945).
 The agricultural sector has remained important, with the emphasis again shifting to cheese.
 In the 20th century, winter tourism became an important additional source of income.
 Hot air balloons and river rafting became common in the summer, while local crafts, sawmills and gravel mining are the main branches of the industrial sector.
 Since 1945, the area around Pierreuse has been a protected heritage site.

 World War I internment

-During World War I Switzerland accepted 68,000 sick or injured Prisoners of war from both sides of the conflict.
+During World War I Switzerland accepted 68,000 sick or injured prisoners of war from both sides of the conflict.
 These prisoners required medical care that they could not receive in internment camps due to a demand for doctors at the front to care for their own nation's injured.
 Following an agreement between the belligerent nations and with support from the Red Cross the internees were transferred to neutral Switzerland.
 The first trainload of injured soldiers arrived to cheering crowds at Château-d'Œx on 30 May 1916.
 The British ambassador to Switzerland, Sir Evelyn Grant Duff, met the first train and recorded in his diary that evening:

 Château-d'Œx was the first community chosen to host the injured prisoners because its letter offering to help was the first one received by the Swiss government.
 Over the following two years many resort communities, devastated as tourism vanished during the war, experienced growth as internees were housed in empty resorts and as their loved ones visited.